naruaway/npm-in-browser/README.md

 - It does not send most of HTTP headers for the npm registry.
 If specific features of npm require these, it does not work.
 - Running `runNpmCli` several times leaks some amount of memory.
 This can be mitigated by running it in Web Workers and terminate them appropriately.
 - Since there is no runtime enforcement for the isolation, running `runNpmCli` could pollute some globals.
 - The npm registry does not return CORS header appropriately for "404 Not Found" responses (e.g. `"https://registry.npmjs.org/abc-xyz-123456"`).
-Because of this, we cannot distinguish general fetch error and "not found" error
+Because of this, we cannot distinguish general fetch error and "not found" error. https://github.com/naruaway/npm-in-browser/issues/1

 ## License